telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/WindowFormWithAjax/README.md

 ## Sample Overview
-This area demonstrates the WindowFormWithAjax sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates displaying forms in Telerik Window with AJAX content loading in ASP.NET MVC.
+The sample shows how to load and submit forms within Window popups using AJAX for seamless user interaction.

+Common techniques shown in this sample:
+- Loading forms via AJAX in Window
+- Configuring Window with ContentUrl
+- Handling form submissions in Window
+- Using AJAX form posts from Window
+- Refreshing parent page after Window form submit
+- Managing Window lifecycle with forms

 ---